nathanMcL/Student.Originated.Software/C_summer24/README.md

 ## 07/19/2024 `Recursion`...

-- What is `Recursion`?
+- What is `Recursion`?<br>
 > Recursion is a technique in programming where you have a function call itself directly or indirectly to solve a problem.<br>
 > Recursion allows for a complex problem, that can be divided into smaller, or similar sub-problems.<br>

-- How is `Recursion` used in creating algorithms?
+- How is `Recursion` used in creating algorithms? <br>
-`Recursion` is a method in designing algorithms that can be used to solve problems with the following approaches...
+`Recursion` is a method in designing algorithms that can be used to solve problems with the following approaches...<br>
 > Divide-and-Conquer: Problems that can be broken down into smaller sub-problems of the same type. <br>
 > Dynamic Programming: Problems that can be solved by solving overlapping sub-problems and storing their results.<br>
 > Backtracking: Problems that involve exploring multiple possible solutions and discarding those that do not meet the criteria.<br>